Diving in Taiwan

 If you thought Taiwan’s reputation for amazing cycling and hiking couldn’t be beat, you’ve got it wrong.
 Wait until you spend some time exploring the wonders of Taiwan’s underwater experiences.
 You may have heard whispers that Taiwan’s dive scene isn’t all that great.
 There have been reports of relatively ‘lonely’ waters with few fish and creatures in different dive sites around the island.
 That is certainly not the case.

 We’re confident the diving in Taiwan is well worth the effort and expense.
 In fact, as you’ll find out in this Ultimate Guide to Diving in Taiwan, the diving is spectacular.
 The dive sites here are accessible and diving schools and PADI certification are some of the most affordable in Asia.
-Diving in Taiwan is extremely underrated and we’re here to show you how to get the most out of it.
+Diving and Freediving in Taiwan is extremely underrated and we’re here to show you how to get the most out of it.

 Taiwan’s waters have an incredible number of fish, with estimates putting the number at about 1,100 species of coral fish.
 Diving in Taiwan provides the opportunity to swim with approximately 60% of the world’s hard and soft coral species.
 And hey, listen; we’re not the only ones who see a ton of potential with Taiwan’s diving scene.